pbevan1/oxheart-prototype/README.md

 Additionaly, github actions is being used for CI/CD, and is set to run tests and deploy the training pipeline upon each push to the main branch.

+We use `ruff` for linting in this repository.

 Questions to client:
 * What is the expected distribution and range of values of oldpeak?
 Seems to be outlier at -99.99.